 Dorian mode chord chart

 The chart with chords in Dorian mode shows the relationship of all triads in this mode.
-In the 1st column you can see the key note of the mode and on the same row the other chords that fits together with it.
+In the first column you can see the key note of the mode and on the same row the other chords that fit together with it.

 Chords in Dorian modes